You must follow these steps before you install VMware Tanzu Operations Manager on Google Cloud Platform (GCP).

 • Service Accounts, then Service Account Token Creator

-• Custom, then the name of the role you previously created.
-For example, BOSH Director
+• Custom, then the name of the role you previously created; for example, BOSH Director

 You must scroll down in the pop-up windows to select all required roles.

-The Service Account User role is required only if you plan to use The Tanzu Operations Manager VM Service Account to deploy Tanzu Operations Manager.
-For more information about The Tanzu Operations Manager VM Service Account, see Step 2: Google Cloud Platform Config in Configuring BOSH Director on GCP.
+The Service Account User role is required only if you plan to use the Tanzu Operations Manager VM Service Account to deploy Tanzu Operations Manager.
+For more information about the Tanzu Operations Manager VM Service Account, see Step 2: Google Cloud Platform Config in Configuring BOSH Director on GCP.

-• Service account ID: The text box automatically generates a unique ID based on the username.
+• Service account ID: The text box automatically generates a unique ID based on the user name.

 • Furnish a new private key: Select this check box and JSON as the Key type.